Sonal Shukla: Work

 Shukla also went on to publish a number of books and texts with Vacha, which challenged gender stereotypes.
 With Vacha, Shukla also conducted free school classes for primary school children from underprivileged backgrounds.
 In 1995, Shukla expanded Vacha to provide institutional support to children studying in municipal schools in Mumbai, creating 15 centers in slums in Mumbai, where skills including English language speech, photography and computers were taught for free.
 During the COVID-19 pandemic in India, Shukla organised a team of volunteers with Vacha, to provide free food, and personal supplies including menstrual hygiene products, to families in need, in Mumbai.

 Shukla published a weekly column with a Gujarati newspaper from 1980 until her death in 2021, in which she wrote about a wide variety of issues, ranging from food, literature, and politics, to feminist ideas and women's rights.
 Some of her writing on the Gujarati author, Govardhanram Tripathi, has been published as part of broader studies on Indian literature.
 She has also written about pedagogy and education from the perspective of feminism, about teachers' unions, and about the depiction of women and families in folk literature in India.

 In 2021, she was recognized by the Friedrich Ebert Foundation as a 'gender icon', and an illustrated book about her life, written by Jyoti Punwani, was released in her honor.
 Shukla has cited Indian poet and writer Rabindranath Tagore, as well as Mahatma Gandhi, as major influences on her work.

+Death

+She died in Mumbai in 2021 at the age of 80 due to cardiac arrest.